 We are conditioned, our behavior is pushed in certain directions.
 Already in some unicellular organisms this is the case.
 If there is food nearby, then the propeller of the organism starts running in order to move towards the source; in case there is a poison, then movement goes in the opposite direction.
 In multicellular species and finally in mammals, primates, and homo sapiens the conditioning forces are much more sophisticated, making use of tools like neurons, hormones and long-term memory.
 Usually the 'possessor' has an evolutionary advantage: a better survival mechanism.
 For example, the feeling of 'self' of a human being, also called 'agency', with all of its planning and possessing up to egocentricity, forms a powerful way to survive.
 Thus nature has provided organisms, from the unicellular ones to humans, with the mechanism of greed and aversion.
-Humans suffer, when they cannot get what they want (and also when they cannot avoid what they resent).
+Humans suffer, when they cannot get what they want (and also when they cannot avoid what they resent1).
 This means that we have a strong tendency to arrange things in order to fulfill our desires.
 Driven by desire humans have constructed cities and cultures.
 The same drive, however, is also the cause of madness and war.
 Considerable human misery has resulted.

-How is it possible that desire, which is there for our increased chance of survival, sometimes are against us?
-A first reason why this happens is that circumstances may change.
+How is it possible that desire, which is there for our increased chance of survival, can be against us?
+A first reason why this happens is that circumstances can change.
 Take for example insects that during flight orient themselves on the moon.
 They keep a fixed angle to the 'infinitely distant' source of light and then they fly in a straight line.
 After humans had invented fires and lamps, this form of conditioning caused the insects to spiral towards the light source and then they burn their feet or worse.
-But there are 'higher' insects that are able to learn from the heat of fires and lamps and avoid them.
+Of course there are 'higher' insects that are able to learn from the heat of fires and lamps and avoid them.
 Another example of conditioning, that is initially increasing survival chances, but that under some circumstances works against the animal, can be seen in certain monkeys.
 They like bananas so much that after grabbing one they cannot let go of it, until they eat the fruit.
 If the banana is behind a hole just large enough to pass through their hand, they will grab it.
 But with the banana in the monkey's fist it cannot get out of the hole.
 As it is impossible for the monkey to let go of the banana it is stuck.
 If men come with a cage in order to catch it, then the monkey cannot avoid this.
 Here we see that a seemingly useful conditioning turns into a monkey-trap.
-We all have friends that do similar things:
+We all have friends that do similar things: holding on to things or situations in such a way that it becomes a hindrance.
+And if we dare to be honest, we may have to admit that sometimes we also do this ourselves.